 Breakfast at Shakespeare

 It is always recommended to start the day with a scrumptious breakfast while traveling.
 In Dubai, the best breakfast is served at the Shakespeare Café and Co.
 Though it is not the traditional Arabian breakfast, the café serves the best English and American breakfast in town.
 There are more than fifteen branches of Shakespeare café in Dubai so you can easily find the one nearest to your location.
-For a price of AED 650, the English breakfast at the Shakespeare Café will be enough to keep you fueled till the lunch time.
+The English breakfast at the Shakespeare Café will be enough to keep you fueled till the lunch time.

 After a nice and filling breakfast, the best way to head on with the day is to visit the most popular public beach in Dubai, Kite Beach.
 The Kite Beach is in close vicinity of the Burj Al Arab, which offers great views of the hotel.
 It also very famous for different water sports activities including kite surfing and jet skiing.
 Not to mention, Dubai is one of the cleanest cities in the world and the beaches of Dubai are even cleaner.
 As the weather of Dubai remains bright and sunny for the most part of the year, there are umbrellas and day beds to lie down and relax.